NormanDunbar/SuperBASIC-Manual/sphinx/source/Appendix05.clean.rst

 runs at 16MHz compared to the QL's 12MHz).
 The circumstances where this works are undefined at the moment, but see below.
-Some users have however reported problems with some software running at this speed, and in particular the network and microdrives are unuseable.
+Some users have however reported problems with some software running at this speed, and in particular the network and microdrives are unusable.
 The Gold Card can be returned to normal with POKE 114796,255.

 The so-called Gold Card Go-Faster POKE works on a certain series of Gold